Private George William Haigh, 1600, King's Own Yorkshire Light Infantry, 1st/4th Battalion

 The 1st/4th Battalion of KOYLI were in trenches in the Ypres-Boesinghe Line in early December 1915 and Private Haigh was reported as killed on the 2nd December 1915.
 The Battalion "War Diary" gives details:

 1.12.1915: Battalion in Brigade Reserve.
 Relieved 5th Y & L in Front Line (Skipton Road position)

 2.12.1915: Very quiet night.
 Enemy machine guns and snipers rather active.

 3.12.1915: Very quiet night.
 Enemy sent a number of heavy shells behind our lines and also shelled Skipton Road.

-It seems likely that Private Haigh was killed by a German sniper on the 2nd of December 1915, although his death is not listed in the Battalion War Diary.
+We know that Private Haigh was killed by a German sniper on the 3rd of December 1915, although his death is not listed in the Battalion War Diary.
 Another Ossett soldier, Private Harvey Grace, also in the 1st/4th Battalion of KOYLI also died from wounds on the 4th December 1915 when located in the same trenches as Private George Haigh.
 Did the same German sniper kill both Ossett men?

 George William Haigh was posthumously awarded the British and Victory medals and, to recognise his overseas service before 31st December 1915, the 1914/15 Star.